-The Air Quality Division of the Michigan Department of Environmental Quality (MDEQ) monitors air quality.
+The Air Quality Division of the Michigan Department of Environment, Great Lakes, and Energy (EGLE, formerly known as Department of Environmental Quality (MDEQ)) monitors air quality.
 Standards have been established as acceptable levels of discharge for any of the following air pollutants: particulate matter, sulfur dioxide, nitrogen dioxide, carbon monoxide, ozone, lead, and trace metals.
 These pollutants are monitored on a continuing basis at selected locations around the state.
 Monitoring in recent years has shown the level of pollutants in the region to be within the established acceptable standards.